reiinakano/reiinakano.github.io/_posts/2019-06-25-robust-neural-style-transfer.md

 One possible theory is that all of these image transformations *weaken* or even *destroy* non-robust features.
 Since the optimization can no longer reliably manipulate non-robust features to bring down the loss, it is forced to use robust features instead, which are presumably more robust to the applied image transformations (a rotated and jittered flappy ear still looks like a flappy ear).

-Testing this hypothesis is fairly straightforward: Use an adversarially robust classifier for (regular) neural style transfer and see what happens.
+Testing this hypothesis is fairly straightforward:
+Use an adversarially robust classifier for (regular) neural style transfer and see what happens.

+Luckily, Engstrom, et. al. open-sourced their [code and model weights][robust_github] for a robust ResNet-50, saving me the trouble of having to train my own.
+I compared a regularly trained (non-robust) ResNet-50 with a robustly trained ResNet-50 on their performance on Gatys, et. al.'s original [neural style transfer][neural_style_transfer_arxiv] algorithm.
+For comparison, I also repeated the style transfer with a regular VGG-19.

+My experiments can be fully reproduced inside this [Colab notebook][colab_link].
+To ensure a fair comparison despite different networks having different optimal hyperparameters, I performed a small grid search for each image and manually picked the best output per network.
+The results can be explored in the diagram below.

 <script src="https://cdn.knightlab.com/libs/juxtapose/latest/js/juxtapose.min.js"></script>
 <link rel="stylesheet" href="https://cdn.knightlab.com/libs/juxtapose/latest/css/juxtapose.css">